FeverCode/GAwards/README.md

 + Users can view other users' profiles
 + Users can view other users' projects and their ratings
 + Users can view other users' overall score

+## BDD

++ Landing page with various projects from different users.
+A navigation bar as well with home, login and register routes.
++ Create an account with a unique username,an email and password.
++ User can also create and update their profile.
++ Profile view displays users projects, click on the image to view more details of the project and get access to a live link.
++ Click on the upload submit your site button to add a project for others to view.

 ## Technologies Used